 Registers will be required to take the oath prescribed by the Act of Congress approved 2d July, 1862.
-Blank forms of this oath of office will be furnished to Post Commanders and when duly subscribed and sworn will be remanders and when duly subscribed and sworn will be returned to these Headquarters.
-The election precincts established by law or custom as voting places in the Counties and Cities of North Carolina will be designated by Post Commanders as the places for Registration.
-It is desirable that not more than six of these and preferably a less number, be included in a Registration Precinct and assigned to one Board, so that ample facilities may be afforded for Registration.
-Every Registration of Registration, will choose its presiding Every Board of Registration will choose its presiding officer, who will represent the Board and announce its Regulations for the government of Registers in the discharge of their duties will be duly published as soon as practicable for general information.
-POST OF MORGANION.
+Blank forms of this oath of office will be furnished to Post Commanders and when duly subscribed and sworn will be returned to these Headquarters.

+The election precincts established by law or custom as veting places in the Counties and Cities of North Carolina will be designated by Post Commanders as the places for Registration.
+It is desirable that not more than six off these and preferably a less number, be included in a Registration Precinct and assigned to one Board, so that ample facilities may be afforded for Registration.

+Every Board of Registration will choose its presiding officer, who will represent the Board and announce its action upon all matters coming before it.

+Regulations for the government of Registers in the discharge of their duties will be duly published as soon as practicable for general information.